First Published 15 Feb 2023 Last Updated 23 Oct 2024 Difficulty level : Easy

 Where a quoted figure appears to have no logical explanation, it is probably only intended as a guide.

-If you are aware of other discrepancies, please let me know so I can add them to the article
+If you are aware of other discrepancies, please let me know so I can add them to this article.

 Please use the contact form below to let me know whether you found this article interesting/useful or if you have any questions/comments.